Home » Full-Time Travel Q’s and A’s

 We began by trying to answer the question above for ourselves.
 Where would we live if the world was open to us as an option?
 We started with the west coast of the US (since we already knew Utah and Colorado really well).
 Welcome to the beginning of our trip!

 Our first six months were: in Denver, Portland, San Fran, Anaheim, Kauai, and Oahu.
 These were the places we wanted to “try on our life” in.
 We started booking these and planning how we would drive from UT to these places.
 Once we had planned out six months, we knew we would have to completely let go of our old life.
-We didn’t want to leave a home, didn’t want to leave cars, etc. We knew we had to bite the bullet and make this a big deal.
+We didn’t want to leave home, didn’t want to leave cars, etc. We knew we had to bite the bullet and make this a big deal.

 Once we had to overcome that mental hurdle of literally leaving our life behind, it was super easy to open up new places to go.
 We were halfway to Asia… why stop in Hawaii?
 Why not go international?
 It was going to be Christmastime, we knew, so we picked the cheapest place we wanted to go.
 Welcome to Bali, where I’m writing this from!